digbmc/coll-news-site/_portfolio/negcontexts.md

 order:

 caption:
-  title: "'Negro' in The College News"
+  title: "'Negro' and Related Words"
-  subtitle: View frequency and context
+  subtitle: View their frequency and context in the College News
   thumbnail: assets/img/portfolio/mlt-draft-viz-pic.png
   alt:
 ---